davidmurdoch/shopify-theme-sync/README.md

 Check `config-example.json` for examples on applying these options.
 The defaults are:

  {
+ 	"compress": {
+ 		// Enable this option for automatic file compression with Uglify.js
+ 		// Note: minification will only be applied to the uploaded file, the local file will not be modified.
+ 		"js": false // do not compress/minify JavaScript/JSON by default.
+ 	}.
+ 	"ignoreDotFiles": true, // ignore dotfiles by default.
- 	"interval": 500, // the default interval used when checking files for modification "ignoreDotFiles": true, // ignore dotfiles by default.
+ 	"interval": 500 // the default interval used when checking files for modification (in milliseconds) }
- }

 ## To Actually Edit Templates:

 You'll first need to install the template into your Shopify store then download and extract the zip file for the template.
-For now, each template for your shop *must* be named after its template ID, e.g., `3981452` and  `4870543`.
+For now, *each template for your shop *must* be named after its template ID, e.g., `3981452` and  `4870543`.*

 If your config file's `directory` property is `/home/websites/shopname/` you should have directory tree similar to: